langchain-ai/langchain/docs/use_cases/evaluation.rst

 Evaluation
 ==============

+Generative models are notoriously hard to evaluate with traditional metrics.
+One new way of evaluating them is using language models themselves to do the evaluation.
+LangChain provides some prompts/chains for assisting in this.

 The examples here all highlight how to use language models to assist in evaluation of themselves.

 `Question Answering <evaluation/question_answering.html>`_: An overview of LLMs aimed at evaluating question answering systems in general.